Jack Greene: Continued success

 In 1970, Greene gained a duet and a touring partner in Jeannie Seely.
-Together they had three Country hits including "Wish I Didn't Have To Miss You", which reached No. 2 on the charts and became Greene's last top-ten hit.
+Together, they had three country hits, including "Wish I Didn't Have to Miss You", which reached number two on the charts and became Greene's last top-10 hit.
 Jack and Jeannie's stage show became one of the biggest touring acts during the 1970s.
 Jack continued to have both solo hits and duets with Seely.
-Among the biggest of these hits during the 1970s included "Lord, Is That Me" (1970), "There's A Lot About A Woman A Man Don't Know" (1971), and two more duets with Jeannie with "Much Obliged" (1972) and "What In The World Has Gone Wrong With Our Love" (1972).
+Among the biggest of these hits during the 1970s were "Lord, Is That Me" (1970), "There's a Lot About a Woman a Man Don't Know" (1971), and two more duets with Jeannie with "Much Obliged" (1972) and "What in The World Has Gone Wrong with Our Love" (1972).

-Decca became MCA Records in the early 1970s but Greene kept on having chart success with "Satisfaction" (1973), "I Need Somebody Bad" (1973), and "It's Time To Cross That Bridge" (1974).
-Afterwards, his chart success declined rapidly as another song in 1974 and one song in 1975 were minor hits, and he was dropped by MCA Records in 1976.
+Decca became MCA Records in the early 1970s, but Greene kept on having chart success with "Satisfaction" (1973), "I Need Somebody Bad" (1973), and "It's Time to Cross That Bridge" (1974).
+Afterwards, his chart success declined rapidly, as another song in 1974 and one song in 1975 were minor hits, and he was dropped by MCA Records in 1976.

 Later career

-Jack Greene enjoyed a brief comeback with the Frontline Records label in 1980 as the song "Yours For The Taking" peaked at No. 28 on the Country charts.
-The song would be Greene's last in the Country Top Forty.
-He achieved several more minor hits however on Frontline and then on EMH and Step One Records.
-He continued to tour regularly and appear on the Grand Ole Opry; 2007 marked his 40th anniversary with the Opry.
+Jack Greene enjoyed a brief comeback with the Frontline Records label in 1980 as the song "Yours for the Taking" peaked at number 28 on the country charts.
+The song was Greene's last in the country top 40.
+He achieved several more minor hits, however, on Frontline and then on EMH and Step One Records.
+He continued to tour regularly and to appear on the Grand Ole Opry program; 2007 marked his 40th anniversary with the Opry.

 Final years and death

-Greene continued to record sporadically in the 2000s including the duet "You Have Won My Heart" and "Stetson Cowboy" with Santana Maria.
-However, it failed to chart.
+Greene continued to record sporadically in the 2000s, including the duet "You Have Won My Heart" and "Stetson Cowboy" with Santana Maria, but neither charted.
 Greene recorded his final studio album Precious Memories, Treasured Friends in 2010.
-An album of duets, it featured fellow Country stars like Lorrie Morgan and George Jones.
+An album of duets, it featured fellow country stars Lorrie Morgan and George Jones.
 In failing health, Greene retired from performing in 2011.
-He died on March 14, 2013, from complications of Alzheimer's disease at the age of 83 in Nashville, Tennessee.
+He died on March 14, 2013, from complications of Alzheimer's disease at the age of 83 in Nashville.